You’ve heard of hormones but do you actually know what they are and how important they are to your body?

 The adrenal gland controls your cortisol levels.
 This is the stress hormone that is released every time you’re stressed.
 Unfortunately this happens a lot in the modern world which can cause adrenal fatigue.
 The result is a lack of energy and depression.

 This gland controls your metabolic rate; if it doesn’t produce enough hormones then your body will struggle to convert food into energy; leaving you feeling fatigued.
 It can also encourage weight gain.

 This also has a direct effect on your ability to convert food to energy as it controls the release of insulin.
 Too much sugar can cause your body to become tolerant of insulin release.
 This means you’re body no longer converts food into energy effectively and often leads to the development of diabetes.

 The Affect Of These Glands & Hormones

 These are just some of the processes in the body that are controlled by hormones.
 If your hormone levels are not balanced your body will not work properly.
 The overall affect can be seriously damaging to your health; including weakened bones & teeth, the development of diabetes and even an increased risk of heart disease and cancer.

-Having balanced hormones is essential to the healthy functioning of your body.
+Having balanced hormones is essential to the healthy functioning of your body and many times hormone supplements are the solution.
 That’s why it is so important to have your levels tested on a regular basis.
 The fact that you can do this yourself means that you don’t need to worry about finding the time or getting over a phobia of the doctor.